Skip to content

 Guidance on programme design and planning is likely to be helpful for national policy makers and those involved in initiating and delivering programmes.
 The UK government has published generic guidance around the management of large programmes.
 A body of research on large-scale programmes is also available.
 People who have worked on complex national change programmes can also offer valuable insights into why some programmes work well and others don’t, and how we can make them more effective.
 But there is limited specific, published advice for policymakers to support the design of complex programmes in health-related fields that brings the literature and learning from experience together.

-This project aims to co-design practical guidance, in the form of a framework, to help design complex national change programmes in healthcare.
-Asking “what does good look like when designing complex national service change programmes in healthcare?”, it will produce a framework in a practical format.
+This project aimed to co-design practical guidance, in the form of a framework, to help design complex national change programmes in healthcare.
+Asking “what does good look like when designing complex national service change programmes in healthcare?”, it produced a framework in a practical format.

 Though the focus is on programme design, the framework is also intended to support effective delivery and implementation.
 It will be based around existing guidance on good practice, the knowledge and expertise of people who have been involved in complex and large programmes, and broad consultation.